ava-labs/avalanchego/tests/fixture/tmpnet/README.md

 e2e and the `tmpnetctl` cli to target the network path specified in the env var.

+Set `TMPNET_ROOT_DIR` to specify the root directory in which to create the configuration directory of new networks
+(e.g. `$TMPNET_ROOT_DIR/[network-dir]`).
+The default root directory is `~/.tmpdir/networks`.
+Configuring the root directory is only relevant when creating new networks as the path of existing networks will already have been set.

 ### Node configuration

 The data dir for a node is set by default to